 This is one of the many successful departments in the University, with a high reputation in research and teaching, and in links with the wider community and international scholarship.

-At Master’s degree level, we provide degrees in Conflict Studies, Military History by Distance Learning and a new MA in the History of the First World War and an MA Second World War Studies: Conflict, Societies, Holocaust.
+At Master’s degree level, we provide degrees in Military History by Distance Learning and an MA in the History of the First World War and an MA Second World War Studies: Conflict, Societies, Holocaust.
 We supervise a wide range of MPhil and PhD students, and are we open to informal enquiries.

 We offer you the opportunity to study a wide range of interesting topics in an open and supportive atmosphere that is conducive to developing your learning style.
 The staff who will teach you have international and national reputations in their fields as researchers and as widely published authors who participate in many research events.
 They also engage with many local, national and international groups and institutions, and with the media.

 All our degree courses are stimulating and challenging, providing you with insights and understanding into the outside world in both a historical and a contemporary context, and with skills of study, analysis and presentation that will stay with you throughout your life.
 We equip our graduates with the mental skills and intellectual flexibility necessary to meet the demands of a rapidly changing economy as well as to live fuller and more rewarding lives.

 As part of our degree courses, we offer you the chance to develop your own interests and future career trajectories through a variety of formal and informal initiatives.
 We regularly provide our students with volunteering and work placement opportunities, with all the training and support that you need.
 We have well-established links with the local community, including voluntary sector organisations, community groups, schools, colleges, museums, archives, publishers, and local businesses, and we provide the opportunities for practical experience which can enhance the value of your degree and help you decide on your future career.